 If your eligibility is confirmed, the power company will credit \$110 to your account.
 A maximum of two power credits in a 12-month period can be claimed by each eligible customer, but you can only receive a second payment if you have received budgeting support from a financial mentor.

-Government/local government funded programmes
+Government-funded programmes

 The New Zealand Government provides energy hardship support - often through organisations such as Work and Income, the Energy Efficiency & Conservation Authority (EECA) or Ministry for Social Development - as well as through community organisations.
-Local councils sometimes provide support for energy hardship through their consumer or mayoral relief funds.